Did you come to this page expecting someone to be railing against the US National debt?

 Our National Debt and the Sources Used

-According to the US Treasury Department, the debt stands at well over 19 trillion dollars.
+According to the US Treasury Department, the debt stands at nearly 26 trillion dollars.
 The exact amount is preloaded and clicking the clear button will reset it.

 The debt is increasing by the day, if you want to update the figure, use this treasurydirect.gov link The Debt to the Penny and Who Holds It.